TONYSHOKRY/Formal-methods/README.md

 For more information about PRISM experiments, including how to run them from the command line, consult the [PRISM manual.]([https://www.prismmodelchecker.org/download.php](https://www.prismmodelchecker.org/manual/RunningPRISM/Experiments))

+## Extend and modify the artifact

+The artifact can be modified and extended in different ways, some ideas are collected below.

+- Explore new scenarios.
+- Analyse different properties.
+- Change the probabilites of the transitions.
+- Include new modules.
+This would probably also entail modifying or extending the synchronisation between the different modules and extending the task_controller and environment modules.
+-

 ## Acknowledgments
 The authors are supported by the ANR ADAPT (grant number ANR-23-CE25-0004) and the EIPHI Graduate School (grant number ANR-17-EURE-0002).